syncfusion-content/maui-docs/MAUI/NavigationDrawer/Side-Pane-Content.md

 *	Footer Content

-N> Header and Footer content are optional but Drawer content is mandatory to allocate space for the drawer.
+N> Header and Footer content is optional, but the Drawer content is mandatory to allocate space for the drawer.

 ## Header Content

-As the name suggests it is displayed at the top of drawer.
-The `DrawerHeaderView` property is used to set the header content of drawer.
+As the name suggests, it is displayed at the top of the drawer.
+The `DrawerHeaderView` property is used to set the header content of the drawer.

 {% tabs %}